 60% of global main treatment recycling capacity have been mapped to the recycling route employed by each respective facility (see Annex II for a full list of mapped recyclers and capacities).
 The main treatment capacity for each of the archetypal routes identified is shown in Figure 13(I).
 Main Treatment Approach B has around 6.5 times the capacity of Approach A, with Route 4 leading in terms of processing volume.
 This suggests a stronger preference for the exclusive use of hydrometallurgy over pyrometallurgy followed by hydrometallurgy.
 Additionally, Figure 13(II) illustrates that the combined pre-treatment and main treatment capacity of the EU and North America is half that of Asia.
 Notably, the EU has much greater pre-treatment capacity, indicating an oversupply of black mass in this region which requires export for further processing.

-Note: Recyclers' routes as identified in the Circular Energy Storage database - please note routes may have changed since the date of entry into the database and companies may use different routes at different facilities.
+Figure 12: Archetypal recycling routes identified from academia and recyclers' flowsheets the date of entry into the database and companies may use different routes at different facilities.